 Getting rid of signalgrass plants in such situations increases economic profit, but it is important in the home landscape as well.
-This is because broadleaf signalgrass flower spikes have 2 to 6 seed-filled spikelets and spread quickly.
+This is because broadleaf signalgrass flower spikes have two to six seed-filled spikelets and spread quickly.

 Identification of Broadleaf Signalgrass

-Signalgrass has wide flat leaves with fine hairs along the stems and ligules.
-The leaves are hairless, unlike crabgrass, and usually prostrate but may occasionally get 3 feet tall.
+Signalgrass has wide, flat leaves with fine hairs along the stems and ligules.
+The leaves are hairless, unlike crabgrass, and usually prostrate but may occasionally get 3 feet (1 m.) tall.
 The blades are rolled with a tiny bit of hair on the nodes, which can root and spread vegetatively.

 What Kills Signalgrass?